Srinivas-Vuppuluri/ToDoList/README.md

 # To-Do List Application

 This is a simple To-Do List application written in Python.
-The application allows users to manage their tasks by adding, removing, and displaying both completed and to-be completedmtasks.
+The application allows users to manage their tasks by adding, removing, and displaying both completed and to-be completed tasks.

 ## Features